Martin-kn/Scripts/README.md

 - Replace default zabbix server IP
 - Reboot service

+## docsearch.sh

+Popup menu to search and open PDF documents that I need to have on hand for reference
+- Search only PDF files in the folder
+- Case insensitive search

 ## gif-ffmpeg.sh

 Script to create gif by passing a video as a parameter